Download This Sample

-- The sizes of chameleons varies greatly.
-The smallest and biggest chameleons are found in Madagascar.
+- Both the smallest and biggest chameleons are found in Madagascar.

-- The Brookesia micra is the smallest chameleon measuring only up to an inch in length.
+- The Brookesia Micra is the smallest chameleon measuring only up to 1 in (2.5 cm) in length.

-- The Oustalet’s chameleon (or Madagascan) and the Parson’s chameleon are both the largest chameleons measuring up to 27 inches long.
+- The Oustalet’s chameleon (or Madagascan) and the Parson’s chameleon are the largest chameleons measuring up to 27 inches (68 cm) long.

 - The Madagascan chameleon has a lifespan of only three months.

-- The pygmy chameleon is as big as a caterpillar.
+- The pygmy chameleon is as big/small as a caterpillar.

 - The Swift’s dwarf chameleon changes its color according to the predator’s vision capacities.